MSLNZ/msl-network/docs/ssh.rst

 does not equal ``'raspberrypi'`` when the security of the connection is checked behind the scenes.
 If you specify the hostname of the Raspberry Pi then you can do hostname verification and not include the ``assert_hostname`` keyword argument.
-In general, use ``assert_hostname=False`` at your own risk if there is a possibility of a man-in-the-middle hijack in your connection to the Pi.
+In general, use ``assert_hostname=False`` at your own risk if there is a possibility of a man-in-the-middle attack in your connection to the Pi.

 .. code-block:: pycon